 “The border turned westward to Aznoth-tabor.”
-It seems clear that Joshua is doing what he has done for other tribal measurements: picked a city as a starting place and gone out from there.
+It seems clear that Joshua is doing what he has done for other tribal measurements: picking a city as a starting place and going out from there.
 The city is likely Heleph (Josh.
 19:33), and from there he went east to the Jordan, and now he is describing the border in a westerly direction.
 It seems clear that since the first city is Aznoth-tabor (the “ears of Tabor”), that Heleph is near Mount Tabor, likely slightly east of Mount Tabor because he went west to Aznoth-tabor.

 “as far as Zebulun.”
 That is, as far as the tribal territory of Zebulun.

 “and to Judah at the Jordan.”
 This is not the tribal area of Judah, but a town called “Judah” on the Upper Jordan (north of the Sea of Galilee).
 The location is unknown.